lorenzoferrante/Proto.js/README.md

 ## ![events](https://cloud.githubusercontent.com/assets/1908782/6529069/897e4b36-c426-11e4-87d2-c3d7e03aea94.png)

 Now let's talk about animations and events.
 I decided to use Velocity.js instead of jQuery for its better performance and speed.
-It's very simple to implement an event.
+It's very simple to implement an animation.
 Below the list of the possible (for the moment) animations, and how to use them.

 ```javascript
 /* -- SYNTAX -- */